gongchandang49/bypass-all-shortlinks-debloated/ISSUE_TEMPLATE/broken.md

 **Broken site you are reporting (domain only):**

+- ...
 ____

-**Example link(s) that you tried:**
-_(Must be a full URL, longer than above.
-If you can add several, even better)_
+**Example links:**

+_(Must be the FULL and ORIGINAL links.
+Please add SEVERAL links if you can.)_

+- ...
+- ...

 ____

 If you noticed some **potential causes or weird behaviours** not happening before, please mention them below.

+- ...
 ____

-If you enabled **uBlock Origin default filters**, please list them below.
-(Example: EasyList Privacy, Fanboy, etc.)

-____

-- [ ] I confirm I have tested this URL on Firefox or Brave (with shields adblocking disabled), on a clean profile with no other extensions or VPN except Violentmonkey + Bypass All Shortlinks Debloated + uBlock Origin.
+> #### ⚠️ PLEASE test the script with FIREFOX or BRAVE (shields off) on a CLEAN PROFILE with ONLY Violentmonkey + Bypass All Shortlinks Debloated + uBlock Origin.
+Disable any VPN too.